 You might need to stop the system to perform another task.
-Use these instructions to stop the system using the power button or Advanced System Management Interface.
+If your system is not managed by the Hardware Management Console (HMC) or the Systems Director Management Console (SDMC), use these instructions to stop the system by using the power button or the Advanced System Management Interface (ASMI).